-Notes to consolidated quarterly information -- Continued June 30, 2010 (In Thousands of reais, except where otherwise stated)
+Notes to consolidated quarterly information -- Continued September 30, 2010 (In thousands of reais, except where otherwise stated)

-- c) Tax contingencies -- Continued - (h) With regard to the equity reversal matter, it is worth to mention that SESES is the main institution controlled by Estácio Participações S.A., with main place of business in the city of Rio de Janeiro, and until February 9, 2007 it was deemed as a nonprofit and philanthropic company.
-In view of this condition, SESES had mainly assured the rights as follows: i) tax immunity referred to taxes on income, equity, and services, pursuant to article 150 of Federal Constitution and also ii) exempt to equity contribution of social security on payroll, according to the provisions of article 195 of Federal Constitution and other below constitutional devices applicable to the matter
+- c) Tax contingencies -- Continued - (f) Application of free tuition in over than twenty percent (20%) of gross profit from selling services and assets not constituting of Property, Plant & Equipment, as granting scholarships, including partial scholarships, according to CNAS Resolution 177/00 and art.
+11 of Law # 11096, and therefore, complying with requirement of art.
+3, item VI, of Decree # 2536 of 1998; - (g) Even though it was admitted that SESES failed to comply with free tuition requirement, Law # 11096 of 2005, in its article 11, paragraph 2, in fact, obligated CNAS directors to grant the certificates of entity which has not complied the requirement regarding application of free-tuition in the last three years, and, as a logical result, to keep those certificates which were already granted, even finding that requirement in matter did not be complied, i.e., such legal forecasting constitute a real legislative pardon; - (h) With regard to the equity reversal matter, it is worth to mention that SESES is the main institution controlled by Estácio Participações S.A., with main place of business in the city of Rio de Janeiro, and until February 9, 2007 it was deemed as a nonprofit and philanthropic company.
+In view of this condition, SESES had mainly assured the rights as follows: i) tax immunity referred to taxes on income, equity, and services, pursuant to article 150 of Federal Constitution and also ii) exempt to equity contribution of social security on payroll, according to the provisions of article 195 of Federal Constitution and other below constitutional devices applicable to the matter.